 The Congestion Mitigation Process (CMP) is a systematic approach to managing traffic congestion that provides accurate, up-to-date information on transportation system performance regarding congestion and an assessment of strategies to address it.
 Congestion management is the application of strategies to improve efficiency and reliability by reducing the adverse impacts of congestion, on the movement of people and goods.
 Even though the Region enjoys relatively low levels of congestion, the management of congestion is important because excessive travel delay has adverse safety, environmental, and economic impacts, causing increases in travel times, fuel consumption, vehicle emissions, and emergency response times, as well as lost productivity.

 The USDOT requires that metropolitan areas with a population greater than 200,000 people, known as Transportation Management Areas, maintain a CMP to:

-- monitor and evaluate transportation system performance; - identify alternative congestion mitigation actions; - assess and implement cost-effective congestion mitigation actions; and - evaluate the effectiveness of the implemented actions.
+- assess and implement cost-effective congestion mitigation actions; and - evaluate the effectiveness of the implemented actions.